-The GoPro remote control feature has been rewritten for RaceChrono v5.4, and the usage has been changed a bit.
-Please read this new tutorial about it.
-For most of the parts this tutorial applies for everyone, but some points are specific for certain camera model or phone operating system.
+The configuration of GoPro remote control feature has changed quite a bit for RaceChrono v6.2.1, and this tutorial applies only this version or newer.
+For the most parts this tutorial applies to all GoPro models, but some steps are specific for certain camera models or phone operating system.

 - Please familiarise yourself with how to record video with the internal camera first.